Rays vs. Red Sox Player Props Betting Odds

 - He has a .322/.398/.502 slash line on the season.

-- Diaz hopes to build on a two-game hitting streak in this matchup.
-In his last five games he is batting .227 with a double, a home run, two walks and an RBI.
+- Diaz has recorded a base hit in two straight games.
+During his last five outings he is batting .227 with a double, a home run, two walks and an RBI.

 Diaz Recent Games